elliotherriman/calico/documentation/getting started.md

 #### class
 This tag allows you to add a css class or classes to the attached line.
 If you attach CSS styling, this will allow you to customize the appearance of specific lines in the text using a simple tag in ink!
 You can apply several classes by adding them separated by spaces.

-Note: Does not apply consistently to clickable text at the moment

 Examples:

 ```